kmfdm303/FrontEndExampleProject/README.md

 ```
 git init
 ```
 This will create a directory called .git/ in your current directory which has the information that git needs to track the files in your local repository.
 Next you will need to set up the remote repo, which is the repo you just set up on GitHub.
+The pattern for adding the remote git repo is as follows, but you will need to make a slight change.
 ```
-git remote add origin https://github.com/user/repo.git
+git remote add origin https://github.com/[user]/[repo].git
 ```
 You will need to replace **user** with your GitHub username and **repo** with the name of your repository name that you created during the create-a-repo step earlier.
 My username is kmfdm303 and the repo I created is called FrontEndExampleProject so I would run the following command.
 ```
 git remote add origin https://github.com/kmfdm303/FrontEndExampleProject.git
 ```
-You can check to see if the command ran by running
+You can check to see if the command worked by running
 ```
 git remote -v
 ```
 which will show the alias name (origin) and the remote location for fetching and pushing.
 Next lets create a .gitignore file.
-This file will tell git that we do not want to add the files matching this patter into source control.
-You can create the git ignore file by typing
+This file will tell git that we do not want to add the files matching certain patterns into source control.
+You can create the git ignore file by typing..
 ```
 touch .gitignore
 ```
-or another command appropriate to the operating system you are running.
+..or another command appropriate to the operating system you are running.
 We want to exclude all of our staging files and external packages so add the following lines to the .gitignore file
 ```
 build/
 dest/